Chevron (NYSE:CVX) Price Target Raised to $127.00

-Chevron (NYSE:CVX) had its price target hoisted by Argus from $108.00 to $127.00 in a research note released on Wednesday morning, Price Targets.com reports.
-The firm currently has a buy rating on the oil and gas company’s stock.
+Chevron (NYSE:CVX) had its price objective lifted by Mizuho from $119.00 to $127.00 in a research report report published on Monday, The Fly reports.
+Mizuho currently has a buy rating on the oil and gas company’s stock.

-Several other research firms have also recently weighed in on CVX.
-Evercore ISI increased their target price on shares of Chevron from $98.00 to $130.00 and gave the company an outperform rating in a research note on Tuesday, March 23rd.
-Truist increased their target price on shares of Chevron from $105.00 to $130.00 in a research note on Wednesday, March 10th.
-Zacks Investment Research cut shares of Chevron from a strong-buy rating to a hold rating and set a $112.00 target price for the company. in a research note on Wednesday, May 5th.
-Raymond James reduced their target price on shares of Chevron from $122.00 to $120.00 and set an outperform rating for the company in a research note on Tuesday, April 20th.
-Finally, Piper Sandler raised their price target on shares of Chevron from $113.00 to $126.00 and gave the stock an overweight rating in a research note on Thursday, April 1st.
-Ten research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the stock.
-Chevron currently has a consensus rating of Buy and an average target price of $113.00.
+A number of other equities analysts also recently issued reports on CVX.
+Wells Fargo & Company lifted their price target on Chevron from $101.00 to $109.00 and gave the company an equal weight rating in a research note on Wednesday, May 12th.
+Raymond James reduced their price objective on shares of Chevron from $122.00 to $120.00 and set an outperform rating for the company in a research note on Tuesday, April 20th.
+Argus lifted their price objective on shares of Chevron from $108.00 to $127.00 and gave the company a buy rating in a research note on Wednesday, May 12th.
+Jefferies Financial Group lowered shares of Chevron from a buy rating to a hold rating and set a $98.00 price target for the company. in a research report on Thursday, January 21st.
+Finally, DZ Bank upgraded shares of Chevron from a hold rating to a buy rating and set a $124.00 target price for the company in a research report on Wednesday, March 17th.
+Ten analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the stock.
+Chevron currently has a consensus rating of Buy and an average target price of $113.74.

 The business also recently declared a quarterly dividend, which will be paid on Thursday, June 10th.
-Investors of record on Wednesday, May 19th will be issued a $1.34 dividend.
+Investors of record on Wednesday, May 19th will be paid a $1.34 dividend.
+This is an increase from Chevron’s previous quarterly dividend of $1.29.
+This represents a $5.36 dividend on an annualized basis and a yield of 5.19%.
 The ex-dividend date of this dividend is Tuesday, May 18th.
-This represents a $5.36 dividend on an annualized basis and a dividend yield of 4.90%.
-This is a positive change from Chevron’s previous quarterly dividend of $1.29.
-Chevron’s dividend payout ratio (DPR) is currently 82.30%.
+Chevron’s dividend payout ratio is presently 82.30%.

 Chevron Company Profile